Table of Contents

-Now that you understand the types of web hosting available, lets look at what is going to help imrpove WooCommerce.
+Now that you understand the types of web hosting available, let’s look at what is going to help improve WooCommerce.

 No matter what type of hosting your choose, the storage is going to have some effect in how WooCommerce performs.
-Granted you want to make sure you have enough storage, but you also want to make sure you have fast storage.
+Granted, you want to ensure you have enough storage, but you also want to ensure fast storage.
 This is important for your database if it’s on the same server as your WooCommerce site (more about this later).

 SSD Storage is good, but NVMe is great.
 Either one will do the job, but I always just go with NVMe.

 High Frequency Processors all day! 🔥 PHP is a beast and will use as much CPU as it needs to get the job done.
 Since PHP is not multithreaded, each request that comes in is assigned to a single thread or CPU.
 So you’ll want good single-core performance, versus lots of cores that are slow.

 WordPress and WooCommerce also share some of the blame when it comes to being efficient, they do have their own issues when it comes to how performant their codebase is.

 Typically I suggest companies like Vultr or Upcloud that have the high frequency servers.